Nematic phases and elastoresistivity from a multiorbital non-Fermi liquid: Phase Diagram

-{\it Phase diagram. ---} We begin by discussing the nematic order which appears as a symmetry breaking solution to the above equations with $\Sigma_{+}\neq\Sigma_{-}$.
-This phase may be viewed as a lattice generalization of the flavor-imbalanced phase of a two-flavor SYK model \cite{Haldar2018c, HaldarPRR2020}.
-As shown in \fig{fig:phasediag}(a), for $V\!=\!J\!=\!1$, the nematic phase is separated from an isotropic SM by a first-order nematic transition at small hopping amplitude $t$.
-Increasing $t$, we encounter a tricritical point beyond which the thermal-nematic transition becomes second order; the tricritical point can be tuned by the hopping anisotropy $\delta t$ as shown in \fig{fig:phasediag}(b).
+We begin by discussing the uniform nematic order which appears as a symmetry-breaking solution to the above equations with $\Sigma_{+}\neq\Sigma_{-}$.
+This phase, driven by the inter-orbital interaction $V$, may be viewed as a lattice generalization of the flavor-imbalanced phase of a two-flavor SYK model \cite{Haldar2018c, HaldarPRR2020}.
+The inter-orbital $V$ interaction hops a pair of electrons from modes of a single orbital $s$ to modes of the other orbital $\bar{s}$, and is thus distinct from the original single SYK dot interaction which randomly hops electrons between any two pairs of fermionic modes.
+While the latter does not have a symmetry broken phase, the $V$ interaction can indeed induce symmetry breaking.
+As shown in \fig{fig:phasediag}(a), for $V\!=\!J\!=\!1$, the nematic phase is separated from an isotropic nFL by a first-order nematic transition at small hopping amplitude $t$.
+Increasing $t$, we encounter a tricritical point beyond which the thermal-nematic transition becomes second order.
+The tricritical point can be tuned by the hopping anisotropy $\delta t$ as shown in \fig{fig:phasediag}(b).

+We note that the nematic phases appear in the regime $V\! \gg\! t$ which is the regime certainly relevant to flat-band systems.
+This is also reasonable for typical correlated oxides or chalcogenides where the hopping $t=100$-$300$ meV while the scale of electron-electron interactions is $\sim 1$-$3$eV.
+We have also explored how the phase diagram changes as we tune $V/J$; increasing $V/J >\!
+1$ does not qualitatively modify our results but leads to quantitative shifts in the phase boundaries, where the nematic transition occurs at higher temperatures as $V/J$ increases.
+This is explored in more detail in \SI{},~\SIFig{2},~\SIFig{3}, and \txt{3}.

 We characterize the nematic order by the orbital polarization $P\!=\! \langle n_+ \rangle \!-\! \langle n_{-} \rangle$, where the orbital densities are computed as $\langle n_s \rangle \!=\!
 G_s(\tau \!=\!
-0^-)$ or $\langle n_s \rangle \!=\! -\partial\Omega_s/\partial\mu$.
+0^-)$.
 As seen from \fig{fig:phasediag}(c), $P$ increases sharply below the first-order transition, while it increases gradually below the continuous thermal transition.
 Everywhere in the nematic phase, the polarization remains below its maximal value $P_{\rm max}\!=\!
 1$.
 These transitions also exhibit corresponding signatures in the entropy $S \!=\! - \partial\Omega/\partial T$ and the specific heat $C_v \!=\!
-T \partial S / \partial T$ (see supplemental material).
+T \partial S / \partial T$ (\SI,~\SIFig{1}).
+The existence of a tricritical point in the phase diagram can be qualitatively understood using a Landau Ginzburg (LG) theory type approach as discussed in \SI ~\txt{7}; also see previous work on two coupled SYK dots \cite{Haldar2018c}.
+In the Outlook, we discuss closely competing staggered nematic phases which result from a more challenging numerical solution of the lattice SYK equations on an enlarged unit cell, in a spirit similar to cellular DMFT \cite{Kotliar2001,Capone2006}.